-- Students need to be challenged, but know just how much to challenge each student is a necessity, coupled with knowing all learners are different.
+- Students need to be challenged, but knowing just how much to challenge each student is a necessity, realizing all learners are different.

 - Assessment should be used for learning to help gauge how to effectively structure a lesson.

 - Learning needs to be connected across disciplines.
-Students need to know the connection between subjects and ideas in order to transfer skills and adapt to solving problems, and finally,
+Students need to know the connection between subjects and ideas in order to transfer skills and adapt to solving problems.